 The s.142 deed of variation: post-death rebalancing

-Where the wrong structure was in place at first death and the surviving spouse and beneficiaries realise the consequences only after the death, the post-death corrective is the deed of variation under IHTA 1984 s.142.
-The mechanic is widely used to redirect first-death share (whether received via survivorship on joint tenancy or by will on tenancy in common) to non-spouse beneficiaries, with the redirection treated for IHT purposes as if the deceased had made the redirected disposition.
+If the wrong structure was in place at first death and you only see the consequences afterwards, the corrective is the deed of variation under IHTA 1984 s.142.
+It redirects the first-death share (received by survivorship on a joint tenancy, or by will on tenancy in common) to non-spouse beneficiaries, and for IHT the redirection is treated as if the deceased had made it.

 The conditions: